francischisom/BackPropagation-Algorithm/README.md

 •⁠  ⁠GitHub restricts files larger than 100MB
 •⁠  ⁠Including large datasets reduces repository performance and usability

-This is a skeleton project.
-What this means is that this folder structure has been created so that you can copy this project.

 ## Where is Backpropagation Shown?